pitivi/pitivi/docs/Google_Summer_of_Code.md

 your work.

-On the technical side, it might interest you that we use GES/GStreamer as backend, GTK for the UI, the Meson build system, and Flatpak to make builds for users.
-Flatpak also allows us to have a sandboxed development which means it's very easy to setup, you are set up in no time, and you don't have to run a virtual machine or f\*\*k up your system to be able to build the latest GStreamer and Pitivi.
+On the technical side, it might interest you that we use GES/GStreamer as backend, GTK for the UI, the Meson build system, and Flatpak to distribute our own builds to users.

+Flatpak also allows us to have a development environment with all the dependencies in a sandbox, which is very easy to set up, and you don't have to mess your system to be able to build the latest GStreamer.

 See the section at the top of the [contributing page] for details why Pitivi is important.

 While a GSoC with us is one of the most fun and rewarding experiences you can get, you need to consider it as *professional work*: